copyleftdev/sect-file-sites/README.md

 # Security.txt Domain Report

-This report contains a list of domains that have a valid `.well-known/security.txt` file.
+This report provides a list of domains that have been verified to contain a valid .well-known/security.txt file.
+The listed domains have been evaluated and confirmed to include a Contact: entry, which provides a means to reach out in case of security concerns.

-These domains have been verified to contain a `security.txt` file that includes a valid `Contact:` entry.
+Note: This report is for informational purposes only.
+It is not an invitation to hack these domains.
+Please respect the policies outlined in each security.txt file.
+Additionally, some of the domains may have a link to a bounty program, which details how to responsibly report vulnerabilities if discovered.
+Always follow responsible disclosure practices and be mindful of the site's security policy.

 ## Valid Domains: